The Colour Management Problem

 The answer to this problem is to use soft proofing but this time with a set of colours that simulates the “standard” for the internet.
 This standard is known as a Colour Space or Colour Profile and the best one for the internet is something called sRGB.

 Using Capture One Soft Proofing

 One of the nice features of Capture One Pro is that the display is always showing a soft proof.
-It does this using something called a Process Recipe which is another great feature.
+It does this using the something called a Process Recipe which is another great feature.
 In Capture One you can create a Process Recipe for processing your RAW files into images.
 The Recipe lets you define lots of things such as the file type, where it’s saved, what its name is and importantly, what Colour Space to use.